Dan-Q/spies-guidebook-pocket-code-card/README.md

 ## Try it

-You can try it online at https://danq.dev/spy-pocket-code/
+You can try it online at https://danq.dev/spy-pocket-code/.
+There's an explanatory blog post at https://danq.me/2021/04/09/spys-guidebook-reborn/.

 ## Usage